wasp898/giuseppesamela.com/content/music/_index.md

   weight: 0.5
 ---

-Music is such an important part of my everyday life, so this is a section where I can share my terrible taste in all its glory.
+Music is such an important part of my everyday life.
+Here is where I get to share my questionable taste in all of its glory :)